CIS565-Fall-2021/Project5-Vulkan-Grass-Rendering/README.md

 | ![](img/gr_.png) | ![](img/grw_.png) |

 ## Optimization Features

+Three culling are implemented as optimization features.
+Orientation Cull is amitting object that are to thin to the camera position.
+View-frustum Cull is amitting object that are visible in the camera view frustum.
+Distance Cull is amitting object that are farther than a certain distance.

 | Orientation Cull | View-frustum Cull | Distance Cull |
 | ----------- | ----------- | ----------- |